The job of a location sound mixer.

 Some examples would be:

 And most importantly, having an open dialog with the PM and line producer so they’re aware of any issues and feel like their concerns on being dealt with.
-After all, they’re the ones who brought you on set in the first place.
+After all, they’re the ones who hired you brought you on set in the first place.